ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 DB += <db_file_name>.db
 ```

 The final step is to rationalise the st.cmd files for each IOC.
-There will be a default `st.cmd` for each IOC beneath the `iocBoot` directory, but it will require information adding such as information about the db files, protocol files, hardware connection etc. The final Hameg `st.cmd` looks like this (the bits added have been highlighted):
+There will be a default `st.cmd` for each IOC beneath the `iocBoot` directory, but it will require information adding such as information about the db files, protocol files, hardware connection etc. The final Hameg `st.cmd` looks like this (the bits added have been highlighted) (NOTE: the macro `$(HAMEG8123)` is the same as defined in the `EPICS\configure\MASTER_RELEASE` file) :

 ```
 #!../../bin/windows-x64-debug/HAMEG8123-IOC-01